Spinal Cord Monitoring

 • anterior spinal artery

-• primary blood supply of anterior 2/3 of spinal cord, including both the lateral coricospinal tract and ventral corticospinal tract
+• primary blood supply to anterior 2/3 of spinal cord, including both the lateral corticospinal tract and ventral corticospinal tract

 • posterior spinal artery (right and left)